Intervention

 Challenge- feeling competent, developing confidence and self-efficacy, while feeling they can achieve.

-Mrs Hall and Mrs Philpott are trained ELSAs (Emotional literacy support assistants) at Westhaven.
-Their role is to support the emotional wellbeing of pupils.
+ELSAs (Emotional literacy support assistants) staff at Westhaven support the emotional wellbeing of pupils.
 They are trained by a team of Educational Psychologists and receive ongoing group supervision throughout the year.

 ELSAs work with learners can be either individually or in small groups and deliver bespoke interventions tailored to the presenting situation or need.
 Groups sessions for middle and upper school can vary depending on age and situation, but support the development of areas including: